 The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
 The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
 The battalion returned to Ft.
 Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
 At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.
 The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.

-One of the major problems was snake bites.
-It appeared that every other man was bitten at some point by a snake.
-The platoon commanders carried a snakebit kit that was used to create a vacuum to suck the poison out of the bite.
-The bites were the result of the nights cooling down and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.
+The tankers stated that they had never seen so many mosquitoes, ticks, and snakes before.
+Water moccasins were the most common snake, but there were also rattlesnakes.
+Snake bites were also a problem and at some point, it seemed that every other man was bitten by a snake.
+The platoon commanders carried a snake bite kit that was used to create a vacuum to suck the poison out of the bite.
+The bites were the result of the night cooling down and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.
+When the soldiers woke up in the morning they would carefully pick up their bedrolls to see if there were any snakes under them.

 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.